BrightWalls Mural - Visitor Information Centre Dromana

 Project 1: Mornington Peninsula Visitor Information Centre

-Local artist Daniel van de Wiel, Director of creative collective It Stands Out will paint the mural on-site from Saturday 6 to Sunday 14 December.
-The artwork will celebrate the Peninsula’s stories and character, creating a welcoming landmark for residents and visitors alike.
+Local artist Daniel van de Wiel, Director of creative collective It Stands Out, painted the mural on site from Saturday 6 to Sunday 14 December.
+The artwork 'Postcards from Dromana' celebrates Peninsula’s stories and character, creating a welcoming landmark for residents and visitors alike.
+Daniel has delivered large-scale murals for private clients, councils and government bodies, and is known for artworks that are both visually striking and community led.

-Youth engagement is central to the project.
-Young people aged 18 to 24 have contributed ideas through hands-on workshops, learning street art techniques and exploring creative expression.
-A dedicated youth painting session will take place on Saturday 13 December, allowing participants to work alongside Daniel and directly contribute to the mural.
-This involvement builds skills, confidence, and a strong sense of ownership and pride.
+His projects aim to create meaningful and joyful spaces that foster connection and belonging.
+Youth engagement was central to the project.
+Young people aged 18 to 24 contributed ideas through hands-on workshops, learning street art techniques and exploring creative expression.
+A dedicated youth painting session took place on Saturday 13 December, allowing participants to work alongside Daniel and directly contribute to the mural.
+This involvement built skills, confidence and a strong sense of ownership and pride.

-About the artist
+About the artist:

 Daniel van de Wiel is a local artist and the Director of It Stands Out (ISO), a creative collective that brings together artists, designers, and community-focused businesses.
 With a strong track record in public art, Daniel has led the design and installation of numerous large-scale murals for private clients, councils, and government bodies.